How Does My Cat See This World? – A Cat’s Point of View and albeit there is nothing more beautiful than the sparkling eyes of a cat.

 Our Beloved Cats Are Crepuscular

 Cats are active in the twilight and this is called crepuscular, meaning they are more active at dawn or dusk and their eye site reflects that = Twilight!

-As the sunsets low and the twilight falls upon us, you can see in the distance the Big Cat stalking their prey.
+As the sunsets are low and the twilight falls upon us, you can see in the distance the Big Cat stalking their prey.
 Slowly moving through the thicket, quietly not to be noticed… the hush of the breeze that comes from the south…

-They are mystical creatures, magical as they glide through the tall grass, slowly and watching every move… but to their dismay, the chance is gone and the cats lay down, licking her paws as her eyes glisten in the twilight!
+They’re mystical creatures, magical as they glide through the tall grass, slowly and watching every move… but to their dismay, the chance is gone and the cats lay down, licking her paws as her eyes glisten in the twilight!

-Bringing on another day that has passed and it has been a wonderful adventure and the soft hue of the green grass and the softness of yellow as the sunsets…
+Bring on another day that has passed and it has been a wonderful adventure and the soft hue of the green grass and the softness of yellow as the sunsets…

 This IS The Mysterious World Of A Cat!